-86. The GEF-6 Results Framework for Climate Change Mitigation has been streamlined with three objectives and five Programs.
+- 86. The GEF-6 Results Framework for Climate Change Mitigation has been streamlined with three objectives and five Programs.
 They are monitored and tracked with three Core Outcomes and seven core outcome indicators.
 These elements will be monitored and tracked for each project.
 The three outcomes apply across the five programs as a matrix.
-Three outcome indicators will be monitored across the five Programs.

-The following matrix summarizes the strategic objectives, programs, outcomes and 87. indicators.
+Three outcome indicators will be monitored across the five Programs. - The following matrix summarizes the strategic objectives, programs, outcomes and 87. indicators.
 The information is also presented as a results framework in the subsequent table, in a non-matrix presentation.

-Objective Objective Р Outcome A. Outcome B. Outcome C. rogram Policy, planning and regulatory frameworks foster accelerated low GHG development and emissions mitigation luced or avoided [] estment mobilized and leveraged Financial mechanisms to support GHG reductions are demonstrated and operationalized GHG development ^{52} Indicator 3.
-MRV systems for emissions reductions in place e and reporting verified data 53 Objective Program 1 Indicator 4.
-Deployment of low GHG technologies and practices 54 Indicator 5.
-Degree of support for low GHG development in the policy, planning and regulatory framework ^{53} Indicator 6.
-Degree of strength of financial and market mechanisms for low GHG development 53 CC1 Program 2 Indicator 5.
-Degree of support for low GHG development in the policy, planning and regulatory framework Indicator 6.
-Degree of strength of financial and market mechanisms for low GHG development Objective Program 3 Indicator 5.
-Degree of support for low GHG development in the policy, planning and regulatory framework Indicator 6.
-Degree of strength of financial and market mechanisms for low GHG development CC2 Program 4 Indicator 4.
-Deployment of low GHG technologies and practices 54 Indicator 5.
-Degree of support for low GHG development in the policy, planning and regulatory framework Objective CC3 Program 5 Indicator 7.
-Number of countries meeting convention reporting requirements and
+Objective P Outro and A Outsons D Outsoms C - Outcome A. Outcome B. Outcome C. rogram Accelerated adoption of innovative technologies and management practices for GHG emission reduction and carbon sequestration Policy, planning and regulatory frameworks foster accelerated low GHG development and emissions mitigation Financial mechanisms to support GHG reductions are demonstrated and operationalized GHG development54 estment mobilized and leveraged Program Indicator 3.
+MR v systems Indicator 4.
+Deployment for emissions reductions in place Indicator 5.
+Degree of Indicator 6.
+Degree of 1 of low GHG support for low GHG strength of financial and Objective - technologies and practices 56 development in the policy, planning and regulatory framework53 market mechanisms for low GHG development 53 CC1 Program Indicator 5.
+Degree of Indicator 6.
+Degree of CCI 2 support for low GHG strength of financial and development in the policy, market mechanisms for low planning and regulatory framework GHG development Program Indicator 5.
+Degree of Indicator 6 .
+Degree of 3 support for low GHG strength of financial and development in the policy, market mechanisms for low Objective planning and regulatory framework GHG development CC2 Program Indicator 4.
+Deployment Indicator 5.
+Degree of 4 of low GHG support for low GHG technologies and practices 54 development in the policy, planning and regulatory practices framework Objective Program Indicator 7.
+Number of CC3 5 countries meeting convention reporting requirements and

 ^{} This indicator is common with or highly similar to a Climate Investment Fund Core Indicator (CTF and PPCR).
-52 Disaggregated between public and private investments.
+Disaggregated between public and private investments.